 At the CEPC Higgs operation, roughly 7% of the Higgs bosons are generated with a pair of leptons.
-These l^+l^-H samples are the golden signal for the Higgs recoil mass analysis.
-Fig. 3.5 shows the energy and angular distribution of the leptons, where the prompt leptons and these generated in Higgs decay cascade are separated.
-The prompt muons at the $\mu^+\mu^-H$ events has a flat distribution within the kinematic allowance: from 20 - 100 GeV.
-The prompt muon energy distribution has a low energy tail, induced by the Final State Radiation effect (FSR).
+These l^+l^-H samples are the golden signal for the Higgs recoil mass analyses.
+Fig. 3.5 shows the energy distribution of the prompt leptons and these generated in Higgs decay cascade.
+The prompt muons at the $\mu^+\mu^-H$ events has a flat energy distribution within the kinematic allowance (20 - 100 GeV) and a low energy tail induced by the Z boson width and the Final State Radiation (FSR).

 The prompt electron-positron at the e^+e^-H events follows a similar pattern, except the population increases at energy smaller than 10 GeV.
-These low-energy prompt electron-positrons are mainly induced by the Z fusion events.
+These low-energy peak is mainly induced by the Z fusion events.

 The Higgs decay also generates leptons, which is mostly concentrated in the low energy side, but can have energies as high as 70 GeV.
-These high energy leptons are mainly generated from $H \to \tau^+ tau^-, ZZ^, WW^$ decay cascades.
+These high energy leptons are mainly generated from $H \to \tau^+ \tau^-, ZZ^, WW^$ decay cascades.